BrefAvignon/BrefInit/README.md

 BrefInit v1.0.1
 ===================
-*Constitution of the BRÉF database*
+*Constitution of the first version of the BRÉF database*

 * Copyright 2019-2020 Vincent Labatut